Google Earth 5 - Historical Imagery - Google Earth Blog

 About Frank Taylor

-Frank Taylor started the Google Earth Blog in July, 2005 shortly after Google Earth was released.
-He worked in 3D computer graphics and VR for many years and was very impressed with this exciting product.
-Frank completed a 5.5 year circumnavigation of the earth by sailboat in June 2015 which you can read about at Tahina Expedition.
+Frank Taylor started the Google Earth Blog in July, 2005 shortly after Google Earth was first released.
+He has worked with 3D computer graphics and VR for many years and was very impressed with this exciting product.
+Frank completed a 5.5 year circumnavigation of the earth by sailboat in June 2015 which you can read about at Tahina Expedition, and is a licensed pilot, backpacker, diver, and photographer.

 the new “show historical imagery” feature is awesome!